Prem Nazir filmography

 This is a partial filmography of Prem Nazir.
-Prem Nazir is an Indian actor who worked primarily in Malayalam cinema films.
-Nazir holds two Guinness World Records; for playing the lead role in a record 524 films, and for playing opposite the same heroine in 110 films (with Sheela).
+Prem Nazir was an Indian actor who worked primarily in Malayalam cinema films.
+Nazir holds two Guinness World Records; for playing the lead role in a record 724 films, and for playing opposite the same heroine in 110 films (with Sheela).
 He has acted with 80 heroines and 39 films were released in a single year once.

 Malayalam

 He has acted in about 900 movies.